mkaybug/Startup260/README.md

 # Service
 Honestly have no idea if I did this properly, but I've tried to set up support for backend service and endpoints.

+# WebSocket
+Added some basic WebSocket functionality.
+Changed the researchlog.js file and added some elements to the researchlog.html.

 # Database
 I got my service working properly first, and in the process deleted the field and dispay for the family tree name in order to make development easier for myself.
 Then, I set up and implemented a database for both the simon application and my startup application.